lumol-org/lumol/Contributing.md

 So you want to contribute to Lumol and create the next generation of molecular simulation engine?
 Great!
-This document try to explain how you can contribute, but in case of doubt do not hesitate to contact me at luthaf@luthaf.fr.
+This document tries to explain how you can contribute, but in case of doubt do not hesitate to contact me at luthaf@luthaf.fr.